ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 #> b
 ```

-We can use the same key for different versions.
+We can use the same key multiple times in a single call to cmerge.

 ```sh
 kdb set user/tests/same a